maquinitas/maquinitas-manuals/README.md

 # maquinitas-assets

-maquinitas assets
+This is a companion repository to [maquinitas](https://github.com/montoyamoraga/maquinitas).

-this repository has manuals for instruments as reference material, all copyright belongs to whoever has it, these manuals are included just for reference purposes.
+All manuals for instruments are included as reference material, all copyright belongs to whoever has it, these manuals are included just for reference purposes.